jon-jacky/Piety/samples/ed.md

 ed.py
 ==

-**ed.py** is a line-oriented text editor written in pure Python.
-It provides many of the commands from the classic Unix editor *ed*, augmented with a few commands for handling multiple buffers and files from the later Unix (and Plan 9) editor *sam*.
+**ed.py** is a text editor in pure Python inspired by the classic Unix editor *ed*.
+It provides many of the commands from *ed*, augmented with a few commands for handling multiple buffers and files from the later Unix (and Plan 9) editor *sam*.
 You can use **ed.py** in a command mode that emulates classic *ed*, or use its API to edit from the Python prompt or write editing scripts in Python.

 **ed.py** can wait for input without blocking, so it can run with a